oiagorodrigues/oiagorodrigues/README.md

 #### Better score and contributors:

-- 🔭 I’m currently working as a Frontend Developer on a Courses platform using the Vue ecossytem (Vue.js, Nuxt, Vue Router, Vuex)
+- 🔭 I’m currently working as a Frontend Developer on a health company using React (React 18, Hooks, React Query, Router Dom, Redux Tools, Material Ui, Chakra UI)
-- 🌱 I’m currently learning more about Java, Spring Boot, React and React Native.
+- 🌱 I’m currently learning more about Java, Spring Boot, Nodejs, Nestjs, React Native and Flutter.

 ### OpenSource projects that I contribute